Developer: Only 11 percent active on job search

 Conclusion: Personnel and companies must allow new impulses and implement

-These are just a few examples of how HR professionals can better understand developers and consequently find and hire better.
+These are just a few examples of how HR professionals can better understand developers and consequently find and hire them better.
 Ultimately, it's important for HR departments to understand the values of their developers.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.